 Especially if you are pregnant, you want to avoid a new infection.
 Talk to your doctor about finding out if you have CMV through blood testing, and discuss your risk factors for contracting CMV if you do not have it already (it is less of a concern if it is dormant in your body).

-If you do not have CMV, there are things you can do (or not do) to reduce the likelihood of contracting CMV:
+If you do not have cytomegalovirus, there are things you can do (or not do) to reduce the likelihood of contracting CMV:

 - Do NOT share drinks or utensils with others